 If you are a commissioned salesperson, not only can you deduct workspace expenses as a regular employee against your salary, you may also deduct certain expenses as a commissioned salesperson that would not otherwise be deductible by a regular employee.
 The rules that apply to commissioned salespersons provide a bit more flexibility, generally allowing you to deduct any reasonable expense incurred to earn commission income.
 Keep in mind, however, that you can only deduct such expenses to the extent of your commission income and no carryforward is available.

 Form T2200S or T2200

-For example, if you rent an apartment for $1,500 a month, have a room designated for work purposes only, this workspace represents 20% of the total square footage of the apartment, and you worked from home for 9.5 months (or 200 days) due to COVID-19 in 2020, then the detailed method for expense deductions is the better choice.
-Under the detailed method, the home office expense deduction on the rent would be $2,850 —20% x ($1,500 rent per month x 9.5 months)—which is much higher than the $400 cap under the new temporary flat-rate method.
+The detailed method typically yields a higher deduction for employees who rent their home.
+Consider this: if you rent an apartment for $1,500 a month, have a room designated for work purposes that represents 10% of the total square footage of the apartment, and worked from home for all of 2021 due to COVID-19, your home office expense deduction on the rent would be $1,800—10% x ($1,500 rent per month x 12 months)—under the detailed method, which is much higher than the $500 maximum deduction available under the temporary flat rate method.

 Keep in mind that if you choose the detailed method, you need to obtain a signed T2200S or T2200 from your employer and track your expenses and receipts.